LvCW/lcw_learngit/readme.txt

 Git is a distributed version control system.
 Git is free software distibuted under the GPL.
 Git has a mutable index called stage.
-Gir tracks changes of files.
+Git tracks changes of files.
+Git push.